kujeger/flatpak-gog/README.md

 You can then build it and export it into a flatpak repo thus:

 `flatpak-builder BaldursGate2EnhancedEdition gen_com.gog.BaldursGate2EnhancedEdition.json --force-clean --arch=i386 --repo repo`

+MAKE SURE TO USE THE CORRECT ARCH HERE (i386 or x86_64).

 which will build the game flatpak, and put it into the repository "repo" in the current directory.